Scholarships in Norway

 Private Funds

-The American-Scandinavian Foundation provides graduate fellowships to U.S. students who wish to conduct studies in Norway.
+The American-Scandinavian Foundation is the foremost educational tie between the US and Norway.
+The Foundation provides graduate fellowships and grants to American students and Norwegian students who wish to conduct studies in the other country and have the merit to prove it.
 Applicants must have impeccable academic records and possess a clearly delineated course of study with an attached need for physical travel to the country.
 Candidates may receive funds that cover travel and extra expenses, plus all the costs associated with tuition.
-Preference is given to students who are proficient in the Norwegian language.
+Preference is given to students who are proficient in the Norwegian language, so make sure to plan ahead and know your vernacular.

-Fulbright Scholarships are among the most prestigious in the world.
-The program is the most visibly developed effort in the U.S. to promote educational exchange.
+Fulbright Scholarships are among the most prestigious in the world – they are truly for the best of the best.
+The program is the most visibly developed effort in the U.S. to promote educational exchange between countries, including Norway.
 The mission behind the notable program is to build a more cooperative international circle on a foundation of humanitarian and educational ideals.
-Graduate and post-graduate students with a well-honed plan of study in Norway may apply for a Fulbright.
-The awards are ultra-competitive, but well worth it if your credentials are all in place.
+If your intended studies encompass these values and you have the drive to make a competitive candidate, compose a well-honed plan of undergraduate or graduate study in Norway and apply for a Fulbright.
+The awards are ultra tough to receive, but well worth it if your credentials are all in place.

 The Sons of Norway Foundation sponsors the King Olav V Norwegian-American Heritage Fund.
 Students interested in studying Norwegian culture and history in Norway or vice versa may apply for scholarships.
 Qualified applicants must have superior academic standards in combination with financial need.
 Awards may be up to $1,500.

-Rotary International offers scholarships to undergraduate students wishing to study abroad in a range of non-traditional countries including Norway.
+Rotary International offers ambassadorial scholarships to undergraduate students wishing to study abroad in a range of non-traditional countries including Norway.
 Eligible applicants must be taking on a program built on a humanitarian theme and recipients will be expected to make a professional presentation to a Rotary audience after the program is complete.
-Applicants also must have excellent academic records and financial need.
+Applicants also must have excellent academic records and financial need, and be capable of representing the best that America has to offer.

 Scholarships for Norwegians

-At the same time the American-Scandinavian Foundation provides generous scholarships for U.S. students to study in Norway, the organization offers even more money for Norwegian scholars to come and study in the U.S. Preference is shown to graduate or post-graduate students whose research demands travel to the U.S.
+In searching for scholarships devoted specifically to the education of Norwegians, we find ourselves again at the American-Scandinavian Foundation.
+At the same time the Foundation provides generous scholarships for U.S. students to study in Norway, the organization offers even more money for Norwegian scholars to come and study in the U.S. Preference is shown to graduate or post-graduate students whose research demands travel to the U.S.